LouAnabel/BestBuy2/README.md

 ### Features
 **List all products:**
-Display a list of products available in the store with their price and quantity.
++ Display a list of products available in the store with their price and quantity.
-Show total stock: Calculate and display the total quantity of all products in the store.
++ Show total stock: Calculate and display the total quantity of all products in the store.
++ Make an order with a **Flexible Promotion System:**

+*Percentage discounts*
++ "Buy 2, Get 1 Free" promotions
++ "Second item half price" deals
-Make an order: Users can select products, specify the quantity they want, and place an order.
++ Easily extendable for custom promotion types: Users can select products, specify the quantity they want, and place an order.

 Exit the program: Quit the program and end the session.
 Requirements
 This application requires the following Python libraries:

-**colorama:**
-Used to enhance terminal output with colored text.

-To install the necessary dependencies, run the following command:

-bash,
-Kopieren,
-pip install colorama,

 **How to Use**
 Start the program: